 Dairy allergy is very different to lactose intolerance which is not related to immune issues.
 Lactose intolerance is the inability to digest the sugar in milk because of low levels of the enzyme lactase in the gut.
 There are lactose-free cow’s milk products that lactose intolerant children are able to digest well.

 Dairy products make great snacks and are a good source of protein to support growth and calcium needed for bone and teeth health.
-However, do remember that even if your baby tolerates (and enjoys!) dairy, cow’s or goat’s milk is nowhere near as nutritious as breast or formula so it should not be used as baby’s main drink until he or she is 12 months old.
+However, do remember that even if your baby tolerates (and enjoys!) dairy, cow’s or goat’s milk is nowhere near as nutritious as breast or formula so it should not be used as baby’s main drink until they are 12 months old.

 How do I know if my baby is having issues digesting gluten or dairy?